jdonaldson/golgi/Readme.md

 A composable routing library for Haxe.

-Golgi is a generic routing library for Haxe.
-Golgi does not try to be a web routing library on its own, but it can be used as the basis for one.
+Golgi is a macro-based generic routing library for Haxe.
+It is intended to be used as the basis for more complex and specific routing applications (e.g. Http)

 It follows these design guidelines:

 1. Routes should be simple, fast, and composable.
 2. Routing should avoid allocation and unnecessary overhead.
-3. Route handling shouldn't presuppose a specific implementation (e.g. Http).
+3. Route handling shouldn't presuppose a specific protocol (e.g. Http).
 4. Routing should avoid boilerplate and excessive code duplication.
+5. Routing should not include the rendering of results (e.g. to Json)

-Despite these restrictions, Golgi makes very few tradeoffs for common feature support.
+Despite these restrictions, Golgi makes very few tradeoffs for feature support.
+Golgi relies heavily on macros, which can optimize routing in many cases, and provides a unique macro-based class/ADT binding that enables fluent route management with a minimum of coding.

 # Golgi Speed
 Golgi is *fast*.
 The macro-based route generation eliminates common runtime and